#I don't like reblogging image macros #but this is very relevant #submission

 So I absolutely agree, body issues and negative self esteem aren’t restricted to a particular body type.

-I personally are a firm believer that if we know we are unhealthy and want to change or better ourselves, we should do so, though, but still not shame people for how they are at the time given, while not perpetuating anything but health either.@10 months ago with 31 notes
+I personally are a firm believer that if we know we are unhealthy and want to change or better ourselves, we should do so, though, but still not shame people for how they are at the time given, while not perpetuating anything but health either.@2 years ago with 30 notes

 The ARKH webcomic is abysmal, storytelling-wise, art-wise (seeing how it goes with a game) and.. everything-wise.

-Isn’t the level-system incredibly classist as well?@1 year ago
+Isn’t the level-system incredibly classist as well?@2 years ago

 People on here are complaining about Bayonetta’s proportions and poses the same way they are voicing (not always, but often) legitimate complaints with the poses and outfits some comic artists give their heroines aso., therefore disregarding the point of the game’s hypersexualization which is so over the top it becomes obvious that it’s all not to be taken seriously and absolutely intentional.
 Lollipop Chainsaw will obviously be a game in the same vein, yet there are complaints about the main character already, even by fans of older Grasshope Manufacture games who should be used to the over the top style that can’t and shouldn’t be taken seriously (see: Shadow of the Damned where the talking gun’s one big dick joke, various elements from the No more Heroes series, especially Silvia, the actual point of the first game being to get laid, how you recharge your lightsaber and the like).